Whether you're planning a lazy weekend brunch, light dinner, or simply want to upgrade your weekday mornings, this quiche is the delicous answer!

 You can also heat the quiche covered in a 350-degree F oven for 10-20 minutes.

-Prep ahead and freeze unbaked quiche for 1-2 months.
+Prep ahead and freeze unbaked quiche for up to 3 months.
 I like to flash-freeze the whole pie until it's solid, then cover it tightly with two layers of plastic wrap.

-Whenever you're craving a delightful sausage breakfast quiche, simply let it thaw in the fridge.
-It'll take about a day.
+Whenever you're craving a delightful sausage breakfast quiche, simply let it thaw in the fridge overnight.

 Then, bake as directed.
 You may need to add a few minutes of time, depending on how cold it is coming out of the fridge.